Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

-where $\delta(v_h)$ is the Skorokhod integral of the process $v_h$, a cornerstone of Malliavin calculus, defined as the adjoint of the Malliavin derivative operator $D_r$, [see Appendix \ref{app:a5}].
-See \citet{Nualart_Nualart_2018} for an exhaustive treatment.
+where $\delta(v_h)$ is the Skorokhod integral of the covering vector field $v_h$, defined as the adjoint of the Malliavin derivative operator $\Mall_r$ (see~\ref{app:a5}).
+See \citep{Nualart_Nualart_2018} for an exhaustive treatment.
 Unlike the It\^o integral, the Skorokhod integral extends to non-adapted processes, capturing the effects of stochastic perturbations in the infinite-dimensional noise structure.
-The quantity $v_h: [0,t] \to U$ is a covering vector field associated with the direction $h\in H$, defined to isolate the directional sensitivity of $u(t)$ along $h$ within the infinite-dimensional space $H$.
-The expectation in \eqref{scoreBismut} is understood as a version of the conditional expectation with respect to the $\sigma$-algebra generated by $u(t)$ (a regular conditional distribution at $u$).
-Roughly speaking, this is the average of the Skorokhod integral $\delta(v_h)$ across all realisations of the SPDE solution that result in $u(t) = u$ (for fixed $u$).
-The direction $h \in H$ corresponds to a perturbation in the infinite-dimensional space $H$, aligning with the Fr\'echet derivative of the log-density.
-The Skorokhod integral $\delta(v_h)$ integrates $v_h$ against the Wiener process $W_t$ driving the SPDE \eqref{eq:spde}, adjusted for the stochastic dependence of $u(t)$ on the noise.
+The direction $h \in \Ran(\gamma_t)$ corresponds to an admissible perturbation along which the explicit covering construction applies.
+By density of $\Ran(\gamma_t)$ in $\CMspace = \Ran(\gamma_t^{1/2})$ (in the Cameron--Martin norm), the logarithmic derivative extends uniquely to all $h \in \CMspace$ as an element of $L^2(\mu_t)$; see Theorem~\ref{thm:score}.

 Our next step is to define the covering vector field $v_h(r)$ appearing in the Skorokhod integral $\delta(v_h)$ within the SPDE framework.
 This definition accounts for the spatially correlated noise introduced by $Q^{1/2}$, ensuring consistency with the SPDE and its mild solution in $H$.